werserk/cursor-ai-rules-framework/framework/python/pytest.md

 2.  **Naming Convention:** Test files must be named `test_*.py` and test functions must be prefixed with `test_*`.
 3.  **Test Independence:** Tests must be independent and isolated.
 The outcome of one test must not affect another.
 Never rely on tests running in a specific order.

+4.  **A Failing Test is a Signal:** When a test fails, it requires careful analysis.
+The failure indicates one of two things:
+    - **A Bug in the Code:** The test has correctly identified a flaw in the application's logic.
+This is the primary goal of testing.
+    - **An Error in the Test:** The test itself is incorrect—it might have a typo, flawed logic, or be based on a misunderstanding of the feature's requirements.

+    **Action:** Before changing any application code, first verify that the test is correct.
+If the test is valid, you have successfully reproduced a bug and can proceed with a fix.
+A failing test for a new feature is a normal part of the Test-Driven Development (TDD) cycle.

 ## 2. Test Structure

 - **Directory Layout:** The `tests/` directory should mirror the structure of your application's source code.
 For a module `my_app/services/billing.py`, the corresponding test file should be `tests/services/test_billing.py`.